shanmo/Kalibr-camera-calibration/camera imu calibration/syncrhonized calibration/readme.md

 If the shutter speed is changed, we need to re-calibrate the stereo camera.
 In fact, instead of using the camchain.yaml obtained previously, it seems better to collect rosbag of camera and imu data, then run kalibr_calibrate_cameras to do camera calibration, followed by kalibr_calibrate_imu_camera, since the camera settings could be changed.

+## IMU parameters

+We are using MPU 6050, and [here](https://groups.google.com/forum/#!topic/kalibr-users/rV3vUa8d228) is a discussion about its noise model.

+The symbols representing different parameters can be found in the documentation of OKVIS [here]( http://ethz-asl.github.io/okvis_ros/structokvis_1_1ImuParameters.html#aff5d46f11494e24bffd0c56ddfe877f6).

+Based on the OKVIS code, Accelerometer saturation is a_max, and Gyroscope saturation is g_max.

+Sometimes drift noise density is used in lieu of random walk.

+A good post about IMU could be found [here](https://zhuanlan.zhihu.com/p/20082486).

+## Transformation

+The transformation in the result is expressed in the matrix form.
+It can be converted to quaternion form online [here](http://www.euclideanspace.com/maths/geometry/rotations/conversions/matrixToQuaternion/).